Obituary of Carolyn Elizabeth Slaton

 Smiles, tears, of all my life; and, if God choose,

-I shall but love thee better after death.To send flowers to the family of Carolyn Slaton, please visit Tribute Store
+I shall but love thee better after death.To send flowers to the family or plant a tree in memory of Carolyn Slaton, please visit Tribute Store